 It is now well-established that light exposure affects essentially all aspects of animal life and influences affective states in humans.
-In the most extreme cases, when light exposure is limited people become seasonally depressed - a mental state often associated anecdotally with altered risk preferences.
-And in fact, these biological effects of light are mediated through neurobiological pathways now known to be involved in preference regulation (Lambert et al. 2002; Vandewalle et al. 2009; Lewy et al. 1987).
+In the most extreme cases, when light exposure is limited people become seasonally depressed-a mental state often associated anecdotally with altered risk preferences.
+And in fact, these biological effects of light are mediated through neurobiological pathways now known to be involved in preference regulation [45-47].
 In this paper we tested the neurobiological and psychological hypothesis that either relative or absolute light levels (both of which are encoded neurobiologically) can influence our most basic preferences: risk attitude, ambiguity attitude, choice consistency and propensity to choose dominated options.
 We used an incentive-compatible task to estimate these preferences in a total of 2530 participants, over a period of two years.
 The study took place in the US National Academy of Sciences Museum in Washington, DC.
 This is an ideal geographical location for such a study due to a large seasonal and daily variation in luminance in this region.